drbean/curriculum/conversation/learning/slides.md

 # Recording Homework

-## Recording 4 of 12--Something I learned
+## Recording 6 of 12--Something else I learned

+Now record a new conversation about learning to do something else, something you did not talk about last time.

 Can your partner ride a bike?
 Swim?
 Play a musical instrument?
 Cook?